rafaelsampa/rafaelsampa/README.md

  ![rafaelsampa's Streak](https://github-readme-streak-stats.herokuapp.com/?user=rafaelsampa&theme=vue-dark&hide_border=true)

 ________________________________________________________________________________________________________________________________________________
-# I little bit about myself
+# Little bit about myself
 - 👋 Hi!
 I’m @rafaelsampa
 - 👀 I’m interested in computer science as a whole, focusing in java and C.
 - 🌱 I’m currently learning Java and C languages at University.
 Moreover learning how to use python by my own to resolve mathematical formulas.